ml-energy/zeus/examples/imagenet/README.md

 ### Dependencies

+All packages are pre-installed if you're using our [Docker image](https://ml.energy/zeus/getting_started/environment/).
+You just need to take care of the ImageNet data.

 1. Download the ILSVRC2012 dataset from [the ImageNet homepage](http://www.image-net.org/).
     Then, extract archives using [this script](https://github.com/pytorch/examples/blob/main/imagenet/extract_ILSVRC.sh) provided by PyTorch.
-2. Only for those not using our Docker image, install PyTorch, `torchvision`, and `cudatoolkit` separately:
+2. Install PyTorch, `torchvision`, and `cudatoolkit`:
     ```sh
     conda install -c pytorch pytorch==1.10.1 torchvision==0.11.2 cudatoolkit==11.3.1
     ```